FrancisMengx/FrontendHandbook/README.md

-# Frontend Handbook
+# Frontend Handbook V1.0.0

 ## Intro
 When we talk about frontend development, people often think about HTML, CSS, Javascript.
 However there are more than that, there are much more than that.
-For example, http2/https, web performance, responsive deisgn and development...
+For example, http2/https, web performance, responsive deisgn and development, etc.

 Learning frontend development can be frustrating due to the nature of frontend technologies develops so fast.
 Something new is